Guardiola, Solskjaer and the winners and losers of the Champions League draw

 Guardiola was brought to the club to win the biggest trophy in the game but his mission this season has not been made straightforward with a difficult Group A draw.

-City will come up against the mighty PSG, strengthened by the arrival not only of Messi, but of Gigio Donnarumma, Sergio Ramos, Georginio Wijnaldum and Ashraf Hakimi and boasting the talents of Neymar and - for now - Mbappe.
+City will come up against the mighty PSG, strengthened by the arrival not only of Messi, but of Gigi Donnarumma, Sergio Ramos, Georginio Wijnaldum and Ashraf Hakimi, and boasting the talents of Neymar and - for now - Mbappe.

 They will also square up against Bundesliga heavyweights RB Leipzig in a draw that is considerably harder than the comfortable groups they have been handed in recent years.